Reservoir - South West

 Reservoir - South West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 38.9% among residents aged 15+, surpassing the Australian average of 30.4% and the SA4 regional rate of 32.8%.
+The area's educational profile is notable regionally with university qualification rates at 38.9% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region average of 32.8%.
 Bachelor degrees are most prevalent at 24.4%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 27.1% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.6% while certificates make up 15.5%.
+Vocational credentials are prominent, with 27.1% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.6% and certificates make up 15.5%.

-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
-This includes 8.8% in primary education, 6.5% in tertiary education, and 6.0% pursuing secondary education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education, including 8.8% in primary, 6.5% in tertiary, and 6.0% pursuing secondary education.

 Frequently Asked Questions - Education